micmejia/bible-dump/AMPC/Jeremiah/Jer 18.md

 Yet, Lord, You know all their plotting against me to slay me.
 Forgive not their iniquity, nor blot out their sin from Your sight.
-But let them be overthrown before You; deal with them in the time of Your anger. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But let them be overthrown before You; deal with them in the time of Your anger.